segmentio/action-destinations/CONTRIBUTING.md

 Documentation ensures users of your destination can enable and configure the destination, and understand how it interacts with your platform.

 1. Write your integration’s documentation.
 Segment provides two templates: [doc-template-new.md](./docs/doc-template-new.md) for new destinations, and [doc-template-update.md](./docs/doc-template-update.md) for updates to existing destinations.

+These templates contain content that automatically pulls in information.
+Do not edit this content.
+  - The table at the top is the yaml front matter, and it is not rendered in the final documentation.
+  - The snippet `{% include content/plan-grid.md name="actions" %}` indicates which Segment account tiers have access to Destination Actions; all account tiers have access.
+  - The snippet `{% include content/ajs-upgrade.md %}` is a note to encourage customers to upgrade to Analytics.js 2.0.
+  - The snippet `{% include components/actions-fields.html %}` will automatically populate information about your destination’s Settings, Mappings, Actions, and Action fields, using Segment's Public API.
+This information will be populated as soon as your destination reaches the Public Beta phase.
+This means you don't need to include any of this information in your documentation.

-These templates contain sections to explain the following:
+These templates contain sections that you should edit to explain the following:

    - The purpose of the destination
    - Benefits / features of the destination
-   - Steps to add and configure the destination within Segment
+   - Steps to add and configure the destination within Segment (replace the destination name with your destination)
    - Breaking changes compared to a classic version of the destination (if applicable)
    - Migration steps (if applicable)

-Information about your destination’s Settings, Mappings, Actions, Action fields populate automatically from Segment’s Public API, as soon as your destination reaches the Public Beta phase.
+To help you write your documentation, see examples of documentation for other destinations: [Slack (Actions) Destination](https://segment.com/docs/connections/destinations/catalog/actions-slack/), [TikTok Conversions Destination](https://segment.com/docs/connections/destinations/catalog/tiktok-conversions/).

 2. Submit your documentation for review.
    - Create a fork of the [segmentio/segment-docs](https://github.com/segmentio/segment-docs) repository.